 Beyond the risks associated with inflation, a recent reminder emerged regarding the vulnerability of bank deposits that surpass FDIC insurance limits.
 In the event of the government's inability to fulfill its obligations, it raises the question of whether the FDIC possesses the financial capacity to meet its own commitments.

 Secondly, despite the theatrical act unfolding in Washington D.C., all parties involved are cognizant of the grave consequences associated with a default, making it highly probable that a resolution will be reached.
 While it would be incorrect to claim a 0% chance of default, the likelihood remains relatively low.
 In the event of a default, if you hold government debt, it is probable that both the principal and interest would eventually be paid, albeit with potential delays.
 While no one can predict the exact outcome, considering the potential long-term consequences on the U.S.'s borrowing capacity at reasonable rates, it becomes difficult to envision a scenario where a resolution is not ultimately achieved.

 In the last week, Bill Gross, the legendary bond manger was quoted last week in a Market Watch article:

-But rest easy, says our call of the day from the most unworried billionaire Bill Gross who advises investors to go out and buy bonds because this too shall pass.
+But rest easy, says our from the most unworried billionaire Bill Gross who advises investors to go out and buy bonds because this too shall pass.
 “I think it’s ridiculous.
 It’s always resolved and not that it’s 100% chance, but I think it gets resolved. [ii]

 It is important to maintain adequate liquidity outside of treasury securities.
 While the markets sort out the uncertainty of the situation, there is a possibility of significant volatility in treasury bond prices, making it challenging to sell substantial amounts of treasury bonds if needed.